Automattic/jetpack/readme.txt

 * Protect: add new mechanism allowing you to send yourself an email with a link to the form when you are locked out of your site.

 **Enhancements**
+* Custom CSS: add new set of font properties that can be used in the CSS editor.
 * Sitemaps: add CLI commands to purge and built the sitemaps.